FrancisBanville/ms_interpreting_probabilities/README.md

 the temporal scaling of interactions also elucidates how network structure changes with the temporal resolution of the network (@Poisot2012Dissimilaritya), acknowledging that distinct interactions take place over time, ranging from short-term fluctuations of interactions to long-term trends.
-As probabilistic local webs may explicitly account for the spatiotemporal variability of interactions, they offer a distinct approach to investigating the scaling of network structure with space and time, in contrast to binary and quantitative webs, by making the stochasticity of interactions the focal point of the modeling process.
+As local webs of probabilistic interactions may explicitly account for the spatiotemporal variability of interactions, they offer a distinct approach to investigating the scaling of network structure with space and time, in contrast to webs of binary and quantitative interactions, by making the stochasticity of interactions the focal point of the modeling process.

 Local and metawebs exhibit distinct relationships with spatial and temporal scales.
-On one hand, probabilistic metawebs, being independent of any local context, feature regional interactions that do not scale with space and time.
+On one hand, metawebs of probabilistic interactions, being independent of any local context, feature regional interactions that do not scale with space and time.
 This is because regional interactions depend solely on the biological capacity of two taxa to interact, regardless of their co-occurrence and specific environmental conditions.
 However, probabilities of potential interactions may change (tending to become more definitive) upon updating previous estimates with increased sampling effort, even though they do not vary in a specific direction